 Students receive transcripts from U.S.-accredited Marist College for courses taken at LdM.
 Marist College is a four-year, fully accredited U.S. college in Poughkeepsie, New York.

 Lauren Daniels is the Florence Program Coordinator and will work with you through your departure to Italy.

-Federica Guerrieri, Ellen Oyasaeter, Monica Gabbrielli, Irene Bevilacqua are the Florence Resident Directors, and will work with you during your stay in Italy.
+Federica Guerrieri, Ellen Oyasaeter, Monica Gabbrielli, Valentina Scalini are the Florence Resident Directors, and will work with you during your stay in Italy.